AssassinWS/LLM-TAMP/README.md

 # LLM-TAMP

-This is the official repository of paper
+This is the official repository of the paper:

 [LLM^3: Large Language Model-based Task and Motion Planning with Motion Failure Reasoning](https://arxiv.org/abs/2403.11552).